lazygupta/lazygupta/README.md

 - 👋 Hi, I’m Ankit Kumar
 - 👀 I’m interested in Coding and Web Development
-- 🌱 I’m currently upskilling my Problem Solving
+- 🌱 I’m currently upskilling my Problem Solving Skills
 - 💞️ I’m looking to collaborate on Open Source
-- 📫 How to reach me

 <!---
 lazygupta/lazygupta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.